hkiang01/Entity-Property-Linker/README.md

 5. API calls build into React UI components.

    The whole point of components is that they're reusable.
 There should be as few tightly coupled relationships between files as possible.
-I should be able to move around a given `.js` file containing a component at will.
+You should be able to move around a given `.js` file containing a component at will.

+6. Most logs are at the debug level

+   You don't want to crowd out the logs.
+There is value in delineating between debug, info, warn, etc.

 ## Prerequisites